-Diamond Grading is a process of recognizing the value of a diamond based on standards provided by GIA.
-A diamond is provided with a rating from 0 – 10.
-The best diamond has a rating of 0 and the worst can have 10.
-Diamonds are rated on 4 Cs which are Color, Clarity, Carat Weight, and Cut Scale.
+Diamond Grading is a process of recognizing the value of a diamond based on the standards provided by GIA.
+A diamond can be rated on a scale of 0 – 10.
+The best diamond has a rating of 0 and the worst at 10.
+Diamonds are rated based on 4Cs which are Color, Clarity, Carat Weight, and Cut Scale.
 A diamond’s value is often affected by the rareness of one or more of the four Cs.

 Diamonds are available in a variety of colors.
 The yellowness of the diamond lowers its prize.
-A small presence can bring highly change in values of two diamond having the same cut and same clarity.
-A color scale has values distributed in a range from 0-10 which have 0-1 in colorless,1.5-3 is nearly colorless,3.5-4.5 is faint,5-7 is very light and 7.5-10 is light and after it, it is fancy yellow.
-Color becomes much harder to detect once a stone is set in a ring which is also having some other colors.
+A small presence can bring highly change in values of two diamonds having the same cut and same clarity.
+A color scale has the values distributed in the range of 0-10 in which 0-1 is colorless,1.5-3 is nearly colorless,3.5-4.5 is faint,5-7 is very light and 7.5-10 is light, and after, it is fancy yellow.
+Color becomes much harder to detect once a stone is set in a ring which also has some other colors.

-Carot Weight Scale
+Carat Weight Scale

-Diamonds are sold by the carat (unit of weight).the value of carat into grams is,1 carat equals to 0.2 grams.
+Diamonds are sold by the carat (unit of weight).
+The value of carat into grams is 0.2 grams per carat.
 The carat weight ranges from 1-3.
-As the carat increases, the cost of diamond increases.
+As the carat increases, the cost of the diamond also increases.
 Because a heavy diamond is rare to find and is too much valuable.
 The price of a diamond increases exponentially with the carat weight.
-Two diamonds having equal carat weight can also appear very different in size becaus of difference in the shape of the diamond.
+Two diamonds having equal carat weight can also appear very different in size because of the difference in their shape.